dilawarm/pacman/README.md

 This code is written as an assignment for the course __TDT4136 - Introduction to Artificial Intelligence__ :school:

+The agents are implemented in `multiAgents.py`.
+For more information, visit http://ai.berkeley.edu/multiagent.html

 ## How to run
 ```sh
 git clone https://github.com/dilawarm/pacman.git